shweta2592/Predicting-Customer-Churn/README.md

 # Predicting-Customer-Churn
 Customer churn is when a company’s customers stop doing business with that company.
 Businesses are very keen on measuring churn because keeping an existing customer is far less expensive than acquiring a new customer.
 New business involves working leads through a sales funnel, using marketing and sales budgets to gain additional customers.
 Existing customers will often have a higher volume of service consumption and can generate additional customer referrals.

-Examples of customer churn includes
+Examples of customer churn includes: <br>
-1.Cancelation of a subscription<br>
+1.Cancellation of a subscription<br>
 2.Closure of an account<br>
 3.Non-renewal of a contract or service agreement<br>
 4.Decision to shop at another store<br>